 Robert received MSc in Physics in 2001 from Adam Mickiewicz University (Poznan, Poland).
 He then joined the Institute of Sound and Vibration Research (ISVR) as a European Commission's Marie Curie Fellow, and in 2007 obtained his PhD from the University of Southampton.
 He subsequently moved to Nottingham where he held post-doctoral fellowships at the Medical Research Council (MRC) Institute of Hearing Research and the NIHR Nottingham Hearing Biomedical Research Unit.

-Robert's research focuses on studying the effects of severe hearing loss on a person's communication and wellbeing and on how these effects can be managed by restoring useful aspects of hearing with devices such as the cochlear implant.
-More recently he has been investigating ways of alleviating tinnitus and related symptoms (e.g. anxiety, difficulties with sleep) in people with severe hearing loss.
-Robert has expertise in different experimental techniques such as computer-controlled electric stimulation of the hearing nerve through a cochlear implant, simulations of the loss of information associated with hearing loss (e.g. vocoders), and non-invasively monitoring brain activity using electroencephalography (EEG).
+Robert's research focuses on studying the effects of severe hearing loss on a person's communication and well-being and on how these effects can be managed by restoring hearing with devices such as the cochlear implant.
+More recently he has been investigating different interventions for alleviating tinnitus and related symptoms (e.g. anxiety, difficulties with sleep) in people with severe hearing loss.
+Robert has expertise in different experimental techniques such as computer-controlled electric stimulation of the hearing nerve through a cochlear implant, simulations of the loss of information associated with hearing loss (e.g. vocoders), and non-invasive monitoring of brain activity using electroencephalography (EEG).

 management of tinnitus in severe-to-profound hearing loss and cochlear implant hearing;